lit/lit.dev/packages/lit-dev-content/site/docs/v1/tools/build.md

 #### Even simpler starter {#even-simpler-starter}

-The [rollup-starter-app](https://github.com/rollup/rollup-starter-app) repo is a bare-bones starter project for building an app with Rollup.
+The <a href="https://github.com/rollup/rollup-starter-app" target="_blank" rel="noopener">rollup-starter-app</a> repo is a bare-bones starter project for building an app with Rollup.
 Although the repo doesn't include LitElement, it includes everything you need to bundle a LitElement app.
-If you want to use this project as a model for your own project, the most important files to look at are [`package.json`](https://github.com/rollup/rollup-starter-app/blob/master/package.json) and [`rollup.config.js`](https://github.com/rollup/rollup-starter-app/blob/master/rollup.config.js).
+If you want to use this project as a model for your own project, the most important files to look at are <a href="https://github.com/rollup/rollup-starter-app/blob/master/package.json" target="_blank" rel="noopener">`package.json`</a> and <a href="https://github.com/rollup/rollup-starter-app/blob/master/rollup.config.js" target="_blank" rel="noopener">`rollup.config.js`</a>.

-Note that in addition to the required plugins, [rollup-starter-app](https://github.com/rollup/rollup-starter-app) includes the CommonJS plugin, [@rollup/plugin-commonjs](https://www.npmjs.com/package/@rollup/plugin-commonjs).
+Note that in addition to the required plugins, <a href="https://github.com/rollup/rollup-starter-app" target="_blank" rel="noopener">rollup-starter-app</a> includes the CommonJS plugin, <a href="https://www.npmjs.com/package/@rollup/plugin-commonjs" target="_blank" rel="noopener">@rollup/plugin-commonjs</a>.
 This plugin **isn't** required for LitElement, but can be useful if you want to import packages that are only distributed as CommonJS modules.

 ### Universal build {#universal-build}